rhkarls/eplines/README.md

 Heatmaps of empirical and exceedance probability of many (time-)series.

+Aggregate empirical and exceedance frequency/probability of many and long time-series, for example summarizing meteorological and hydrological time-series.
+Please see some example usages below.

+Also see the [`kdlines`](https://github.com/rhkarls/kdlines) package for similar functionality using kernel density estimation.

+This package was inspired by [DenseLines](https://dig.cmu.edu/publications/2018-million-time-series.html) by Moritz & Fisher.

-This package is at alpha stage and experimental.
+Please note that this package is at alpha stage and experimental.
 ## Requirements

     numpy